 The inner workings of renewable energy items like turbines and devices that use solar power are controlled by electronic parts, including semiconductor chips.

 So, the renewable energy industry is another industry that has suffered due to the global chip shortage.

-Seeing as the renewable energy industry has been in the process of growing but is now slightly slowing because of the chip shortage, it could take longer for the world’s power supplies to become eco-friendlier.
+Seeing as the renewable energy and smart building technology industry has been in the process of growing but is now slightly slowing because of the chip shortage, it could take longer for the world’s power supplies to become eco-friendlier.